savoirfairelinux/building-inclusive-open-source-software/docs/E-ICO.md

 It’s an “info box” (as called in the code), but a screen reader will handle it as a push button.
 That seems weird, as this is used as a tooltip, not a button allowing an action.
 Additionally, it doesn’t react well when selecting and unselecting the username text edit.

 That is because in the code, this component is indeed a button.
-That goes without saying that it’s not a good way of implementing i, and as a result, the corresponding code is very extensive (more than 80 lines of code)!
-This is the cause of both the accessibility and the selection issue.
+That goes without saying that it’s not a good way of implementing it, and as a result, the corresponding code is very extensive (more than 80 lines of code)!
+This is the cause of both accessibility and the selection issues.
 While it technically works, there are plenty of ways to use default components for a better result.
 In this case, broken accessibility indicate bad implementation choices.

 ```cpp
 icon: PushButton {